This is a follow-up to our Webinar: How our counselors have developed best practices when remote teaching.

 Good Examples for ECA’s:

-***Why would one want to do an ECA: Especially applying to universities with a holistic admissions approach which considers student’s unique experiences and academic success as a whole.
+**Why would one want to do an ECA: Especially applying to universities with a holistic admissions approach that considers students’ unique experiences and academic success as a whole.

 -Google Scholar: https://scholar.google.com

 -Further Reading Options:

 -Online research with US professors: https://pioneeracademics.com

 -Online Career Exploration Days and Summer Pre-College Program Options:

 - International Association for College Admission program list